Keenan-Faure/Shopify-Integrator/README.md

    5. Installing Docker
    6. Creating Ngrok account and authtoken
 3. Configuring custom [ngrok](https://ngrok.com/) URL for orders
-4. How to run the project
+4. How to run the application
+5. How to run a fresh install of the application
-5. List of features
+6. List of features
-6. What is next (inc)
+7. What is next (inc)

 ## Description of project